Exhibition

 Noritaka Tatehana

-KOSAKU KANECHIKA is pleased to present a group exhibition of works by the gallery artists from January 20th, 2018.
+KOSAKU KANECHIKA is pleased to present the exhibition “GROUP SHOW: 6 ARTISTS” from January 20th to February 17th, 2018.

 Since it opened at TERRADA Art Complex, Tokyo’s new center for art and culture, in March 2017, KOSAKU KANECHIKA has introduced artists who not only engage sincerely with existing media, but whose broad outlooks also effortlessly transcend the boundaries of those media.